 The Main Differences Between Nectar vs Loom & Leaf are:

-- Nectar features a Tencel cooling cover, whereas Loom & Leaf features an organic cotton cover.
+• Nectar features a Tencel cooling cover, whereas Loom & Leaf features an organic cotton cover.

-- Nectar comes with a lifetime warranty, whereas Loom & Leaf 15-year warranty.
+• Nectar comes with a lifetime warranty, whereas Loom & Leaf 15-year warranty.

-- Nectar 365-night sleep trial, whereas Loom & Leaf 120-night sleep trial.
+• Nectar 365-night sleep trial, whereas Loom & Leaf 120-night sleep trial.

 How to Choose a Memory Foam Mattress

-- Check out unbiased reviews of the top-rated memory foam mattresses to get the best information on specifications and construction.
+• Check out unbiased reviews of the top-rated memory foam mattresses to get the best information on specifications and construction.

-- Visit manufacturer websites to learn more about the company, their goals, and how they operate.
+• Visit manufacturer websites to learn more about the company, their goals, and how they operate.

-- Read user reviews to get an idea of actual performance as viewed by those who were excited about the mattress when ordering.
+• Read user reviews to get an idea of actual performance as viewed by those who were excited about the mattress when ordering.

-- Know your budget.
+• Know your budget.
 Memory foam mattresses vary greatly in price, and you want to have a cap on what you’ll spend for the quality you want.

 Key Features

 The Loom and Leaf mattress is also made entirely of memory foam.
 There are 2 versions with 2 different lofts, but they are the same thickness with a slight variation in the configuration of the memory foam.
 In both models, you get a supportive base of 5.5 inches of high-density polyfoam, with an additional layer of 2 inches of slightly less dense polyfoam.
-There is a transition layer of memory foam that is a medium density of 2.5 inches, with the soft, comfort layer of memory foam on top being 2 inches thick.
+There is a transition layer of memory foam that is a medium density of 2.5 inches, with the soft, comfortable layer of memory foam on top being 2 inches thick.
 The Loom and Leaf mattress cover is constructed of organic cotton for softness and breathability, and it’s coated with an antimicrobial treatment and quilted with just over half an inch of foam for additional cushioning.

 When it comes to the feel of the mattresses, the Loom and Leaf offer 2 options – one medium (a 5.5 on a scale of 1 to 10) and a medium-firm (about a 6.5 on the same scale).
-The
+The Nectar mattress only comes with one option, but it’s a solid medium-firm, ranking a 6 on the scale, which accommodates a large number of sleepers.
+In fact, mattresses rating a 6 on this scale are the most well-received across the board, satisfying the largest number of users.

 Nectar Mattress Pros

-- The Nectar mattress is also more than adequate at relieving pain in joints by implementing pressure point relief through careful contouring for better spinal alignment.
+• The Nectar mattress is also more than adequate at relieving pain in joints by implementing pressure point relief through careful contouring for better spinal alignment.

-- Off-gassing, temperature neutrality, and edge support are better than average for an all-foam mattress, leading to satisfaction for a vast number of users in these areas.
+• Off-gassing, temperature neutrality, and edge support are better than average for an all-foam mattress, leading to satisfaction for a vast number of users in these areas.

-- Great construction invites all types of sleep positions, including combination sleepers.
+• Great construction invites all types of sleep positions, including combination sleepers.

-- The Nectar mattress is more affordable than the average memory foam mattress, so it is good for most budgets.
+• The Nectar mattress is more affordable than the average memory foam mattress, so it is good for most budgets.

 Nectar Mattress Cons

-- Because it is all memory foam, the Nectar bed does sleep hotter than a hybrid or other material mattress, though it is cooler than the average memory foam.
+• Because it is all memory foam, the Nectar bed does sleep hotter than a hybrid or other material mattress, though it is cooler than the average memory foam.

-- Doesn’t ship outside the contiguous United States
+• Doesn’t ship outside the contiguous United States

 Loom and Leaf Mattress Pros

-- The Loom and Leaf mattress is touted especially for its pressure point relief, with almost perfect contouring to keep you aligned and pillowed through the night.
+• The Loom and Leaf mattress is touted especially for its pressure point relief, with almost perfect contouring to keep you aligned and pillowed through the night.

-- The Loom and Leaf are also known for being incredibly great with motion isolation and noise dampening for better, solid sleep, regardless of your sleep partner’s habits.
+• The Loom and Leaf are also known for being incredibly great with motion isolation and noise dampening for better, solid sleep, regardless of your sleep partner’s habits.

-- Durability is a big bonus with the Loom and Leaf mattress, with additional points for better than average edge support in a memory foam mattress.
+• Durability is a big bonus with the Loom and Leaf mattress, with additional points for better than average edge support in a memory foam mattress.

-- Off-gassing is minimal.
+• Off-gassing is minimal.

-- Pricing is beyond reasonable, with white glove delivery included, at $1,499 for the queen size.
+• Pricing is beyond reasonable, with white glove delivery included, at $1,499 for the queen size.

 Loom and Leaf Mattress Cons

-- Like most memory foam mattresses, the Loom and Leaf tend to sleep quite warm, with little temperature control implemented to reduce heat retention.
+• Like most memory foam mattresses, the Loom and Leaf tend to sleep quite warm, with little temperature control implemented to reduce heat retention.

-- Cost may still be prohibitive to some.
+• Cost may still be prohibitive to some.

 Q and A